laserpants/elm-burrito-update/README.md

 ### [Facepalm](https://laserpants.github.io/elm-burrito-update/examples/facepalm/dist/)

-This simple single-page blog-like application shows how to use this library to:
+A single-page (SPA) application that shows how to use this library to:
   * Fetch remote resources from a JSON API;
   * Do URL routing;
   * Implement user authentication and sessions using localStorage/sessionStorage (via ports);